Einstore/Einstore/README.md

 ## License

 Boost is distributed under an Apache 2 license and can be shared or used freely within the bounds of the license itself.
-All third party components used (like Vapor framework and all it’s components) in this software are MIT licensed only.
+All third party components used (like Vapor framework and all it’s components) in this software are mainly MIT licensed.
 List of all used software is listed in the repository.
 All Vapor components are available in Vapor dependencies folder.

 See the LICENSE file for more info.